AnirudhIV/GEO_auditor/README.md

 machine-readable answer to that question), `FAQPage` schema wrapping any existing Q&A content, the emerging `llms.txt` convention, and title/meta description as the fallback signal most small-business sites actually rely on.
-We check JSON-LD only (not Microdata/RDFa) because it's what Google's own documentation recommends and what Shopify/Squarespace/Wix/WordPress SEO plugins emit by default — highest signal for the least effort.
+I check JSON-LD only (not Microdata/RDFa) because it's what Google's own documentation recommends and what Shopify/Squarespace/Wix/WordPress SEO plugins emit by default — highest signal for the least effort.